 In many cases, rumination symptoms begin with a “trigger” event such as a viral illness, a GI disease or changes in the patient’s life causing stress.
 The individual may develop increased sensitivity in the digestive tract.
 This can make having food or liquid in the stomach uncomfortable.
 As a result, the body has learned to contract the abdominal muscles, causing pressure resulting in food and/or fluids leaving the stomach (coming back up through the esophagus).
 Even after the “trigger” event has resolved, the regurgitation “reflex” remains in place, like a learned habit.

 Symptoms of rumination syndrome

 Rumination is different from vomiting.
 With rumination, there is repeated regurgitation of food.
 The food is undigested and often still tastes the same as when it was first eaten.
-Symptoms may be caused by a variation of the typical belching/burping reflex where instead of burping up gas, the reflex causes actual food to come back up.
-Some patients may have pain with eating while others will be pain-free.
-Some patients may have nausea.
-Some patients may start to change how much they eat or what foods they eat in an attempt to avoid regurgitating
+Symptoms may be caused by a variation of the typical belching/burping reflex where instead of burping up gas, the reflex causes food to come back up.
+Some children may feel this and explain it as a feeling of food coming back up or burping up undigested food.
+Some patients may have pain with eating, while others will be pain-free.
+Others may experience nausea.
+Some patients may start to change how much they eat or what foods they eat in an attempt to avoid regurgitating.

 - Complaints of stomach pain

 - Weight loss

 - Bad breath